 - One of the characters in the first Wild Cards book is seriously concerned about this issue, to the point of losing his Love Interest because she wants to have children and he's determined not to and won't tell her why.

 - He's justified though, as she has a latent version of the same condition herself.
 So the child has a 90% chance of dying early and a 9% chance of being born physically mutated.

 - Before Connor was born in Angel, there was a bit of concern over what kind of being would be born to two vampires.
 He seems to have been born a normal human, but he later develops into your average Dhampyr, more or less.

-- Dexter.
-In the TV series, his pondering over this continues even after his son is born since it's too early to tell.
+- Dexter: In the TV series, Dexter's pondering over this continues even after his son is born since it's too early to tell.

 - In the Dexter novels, it's Dexter's stepchildren who end up being "like him"... and he ends up teaching them the same code he was taught by his own father.
 As before, it's too early to tell with baby Lily Anne.

-- In the original V, Robin is afraid the baby is like its father once she's learned that the Visitors aren't as cuddly and human looking as they'd led everyone to believe.
+- In V (1983), Robin is afraid the baby is like its father once she's learned that the Visitors aren't as cuddly and human-looking, as they'd led everyone to believe,.

 - When Daphne and Niles were having a baby on Frasier, Daphne was worried it would turn out to be a sissy like him, while Niles was worried it would turn out to be a drunken ruffian like Daphne's brothers.

 Daphne: Oh, a Moon boy I know how to handle, but what if he's a little genius, teasing me in French by the time he's 6?

 Niles: That is so funny.
 I've been worried he's going to turn out like your brothers.
 I was sure when he kicked that speaker off your belly that you had a little Simon in there.